phutchins/octopress/source/_posts/2017-01-04-fixing-docker-no-space-left-on-device.markdown

 ```

 ### Expand the Partition
+In GParted...

++ select the partition (it should be the largest one and should match the size you've seen when inspecting the image)
-Once the VM has loaded, launch GParted, select the partition (it should be the only one) and resize it to use the full amount of space allocated for the disk.
++ right click the partition and select resize/move
++ resize it to use the full amount of space allocated for the disk by dragging the right size of the darkened box to the far right of the block
++ click resize
++ click apply

-Click apply, then close GParted and exit the VM.
++ close GParted and exit the VM

 ### Start Docker
 Start docker back up however you normally would start it.